pUrGe12/pUrGe12.github.io/content/blog/gsoc_starting_.md

 There is nothing that stands them out.

 I pushed a PR fixing an output report for a scanner.
 The mod said do it in a different way and don't change the main functionality for a single scan, so I did that.
 Then I did the same thing for another and released a PR.
 So far so good.
 Let's see.

+---

+Day 13 or 14.
+Added my first new functionality to the codebase and released a PR.
+BTW the previous one got merged. one step at a time.